 Why Does My Cat Keep Going to Litter Box but Nothing Happens？

 Your cat keeps going to the litter box every few minutes but nothing happens?
-Or you find your cat peeing or pooping in very small amounts?
+Or do you find your cat peeing or pooping in very small amounts?

 It is time to have an appointment with your veterinarian if it is traced to health issues.
-If it’s not due to medical issues, as its owner and friend, you have the responsibility to guide your cat to the right way.
+If it’s not due to medical issues, as its owner and friend, you have the responsibility to guide your cat the right way.